 I stood on the second floor looking through the charred remains of the exterior wall towards the even more decimated neighboring house where the fire had begun.
 It was a total loss leaving only a lone chimney to stand with the last bits of blackened timbers still clinging on, precariously upright.
-The fire had not […]Read More about Know Thy Neighbor
+The fire had not […]Read More about Does Your Neighbor Have Insurance?

 I’ll save you time.
 YES!
-However, you may be curious as to why and how important are they really.
-Let’s start with considering the only plausible argument against having a private third party inspection on a new construction project.
-It goes something like this, usually coming from a project manager for the builder.
-“This thing […]Read More about New Construction: Are buyers inspections really needed?
+Now you may be curious as to why you should have a home Inspection on new construction and how important are they really.
+Let’s start by considering the only plausible argument against having a private third party inspection on a new construction project.
+It goes something like this, usually coming […]Read More about New Construction: Are Inspections Needed?

 If you are going to do an outside project like painting or concrete work it’s best to check the weather forecast before you start.
-One contractor failed to do that last week and poured a huge three car wide driveway that ended up a week later across the street in a huge pile.
-Why you […]Read More about Check the weather…
+One contractor working on a new construction house failed to do that and poured a huge three car wide concrete driveway.
+It started to harden up when the anticipated thunder storm […]Read More about Check The Weather Before Starting a Project!

 How do homes age?
 When a home is 100 years old or even 200 years old, home inspectors must apply a different set of standards to evaluate the house.
 For example, building codes were not in effect 100 years ago and the quality of construction was often left up to the integrity and expertise of […]Read More about How Houses Age Like Fine Wine:

-Inspecting a home in Oakwood I had the feeling that we may have inspected it fifteen years ago.
-The house had been updated with a new kitchen, bathrooms and of course new colors on the walls not to mention the new owners furniture.
-Going up the stairs the inspection started to come back to me. […]Read More about Second Time is a Charm
+Inspecting a home in Oakwood, there was feeling that we may have inspected it fifteen years ago.
+The house had been updated with a new kitchen, bathrooms and of course new colors on the walls, not to mention the new owners furniture.
+Going up the stairs, the inspection started to come back to me.
+I […]Read More about Second Time is a Charm, House Re-inspection

-Have you ever thought of the home inspection your home will have?
-The inspection requires the inspector access all the areas of your home along with access to all the components like water heaters, electric panel, main water shut off.
-The covers need to be taken off electric panels, if that can not be done […]Read More about Selling Your Home?
+Have you ever thought of the home inspection that will be performed on your home?
+The inspection requires the inspector access all the areas of home home including the attic or crawl space, along with access to all the components like water heaters, electric panel, main water shut off.
+The inspector will want to remove […]Read More about Selling Your Home?
+Access Required To Inspect